Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: HerbalGram

-The convenience and accessibility of herbal supplements has led to increased consumer interest in this area of medicine.
+The convenience and accessibility of herbal supplements has fueled increased consumer interest in this area of medicine.

-While herbs have been used for centuries as natural treatments, modern technology has provided an easier avenue for people wishing to purchase such medications, resulting in substantial growth in the herbal supplement market.
+While herbs have served as natural treatments for centuries, modern technology has created easier avenues for people to purchase such medications, resulting in substantial growth in the herbal supplement market.

-The desire of many people to find relief without the need for prescription drugs appears to be one of the major factors driving sales, as more and more people are turning to herbal supplements as an alternate form of medicine.
+The desire of many people to find relief without prescription drugs appears to be a major factor driving sales, as increasing numbers turn to herbal supplements as an alternative form of medicine.

 80% of people worldwide rely on herbal medicinal products and supplements for some part of primary healthcare.